 I've known Jake through instagram for a few years.
 We were both born in Tennessee, we have a crazy amount of close mutual friends, and I even crashed at his place once.
 The only problem was, Jake and I had never actually met in person.
 It was crazy to think, but as much as we both travel our paths had never crossed.
 Even when I stayed in his apartment, he was out of the country on a photography assignment.
 So, in January I came up with this crazy idea that we both go to Colombia with a few other photographers I knew in South and Central America.
 No I pitched the trip to was interested.

 Months went by and I all but forgot about Colombia.
 I was working on edits from one of the busiest months of my career and trying to begin a new business in a new country.
 I began to feel my body breaking down.
 I needed a mental health escape.
 It was March now, and I got of some unexpected last minute bookings.
 I hit up Jake again and we started looking into tickets.
 It looked like our schedules would finally align.
-We found some crazy cheap prices to Colombia, and I convinced my girlfriend, Linoy, to come along as a model.
+We found some crazy cheap prices to Colombia, and it was on!

 Days before the flight, the unexpected occurred.
 I had been hospitalized with an Ulcerative Colitis flare up and over the course of my hospital stay the doctors found a rare parasite in my stomach.
 The stress from work and lack of sleep had caught up with me, and my gamble to always trust street food on my travels had finally caught up to me.
 There I was in a hospital bed in Guatemala days before my flight to one of the most dangerous countries in South America.
 I wasn't sure if I would make the trip and I hadn't heard from Jake since we booked tickets.
 Meanwhile, Jake was touring Asia and was beginning to get tired of traveling and shooting.
 Neither of us were feeling up for the trip, but the day before we decided to go through with it anyway.
 No plan, no accommodation booked, we jumped in headfirst and hoped for the best.